Opensource-Academy/Opensource-Academy.github.io/community/projects.md

 ---
 <br>
 ## Open Source Academy Community Projects
 This page provides an overview of our community projects.
-Feel free to contribute on GitHub or join a [Meetup](/meetups) to learn how.
+Feel free to contribute on GitHub.

 <br>
 [A](#a) [B](#b) [C](#d) [D](#d) [E](#e) [F](#f) [G](#g) [H](#h) [I](#i)